iOS ≥ 12 Adds “APP Notification Settings Page” Shortcut in User’s “Settings” (Swift)

 What’s this time?

-iOS ≥ 12 allows you to add a shortcut to your app’s notification settings page in the user’s “Settings,” giving users other options when they want to adjust notifications; they can jump to “in-app” instead of turning off notifications directly from the “system.”
-Here’s a preview:
+iOS ≥ 12 allows adding a shortcut to your APP’s notification settings page within the user’s “Settings,” giving users more options when adjusting notifications; they can jump to “inside the APP” instead of directly turning off notifications from the “system side.”
+Let’s start with a picture:

-Additionally, when users receive notifications and want to use 3D Touch to adjust settings to “turn off” notifications, there will be an extra “In-App Settings” option for users to choose from.
+Additionally, when users receive a notification and use 3D Touch to adjust settings to “Turn Off” notifications, there will be an extra option called “Settings in App” for users to choose.

-The implementation is very simple.
-The first step is to request an additional .providesAppNotificationSettings permission when requesting push notification permissions.
+This part of the implementation is very simple.
+The first step is to request an additional .providesAppNotificationSettings permission when asking for push notification authorization.

 //appDelegate.swift didFinishLaunchingWithOptions or....